Here is part 3 of my favorite scriptures about peace.

 Wisdom will make your life pleasant and will bring you peace.(NCV)

-Below are some of my favorite scriptures on peace.
+Below is one of my favorite scriptures on peace.

 A peaceful mind starts with an organized mind and there is no easier way to have an organized mind than to have an organized house.?